Cost to Start an Engineering For Kids Franchise in 2026

 Engineering For Kids is well suited for operators with a STEM background, education experience, or a passion for hands-on youth programming.
 Former teachers, engineers, and parents with STEM careers are common franchisee profiles — they bring content credibility that resonates with both school administrators (who decide on school program contracts) and parents (who enroll their children in after-school and camp programs).
 The mobile model is well suited for operators who prefer a home-based or low-overhead business structure and are comfortable with relationship sales to schools and community organizations.
 Multi-territory operators can scale by hiring additional instructors to run parallel programs without the fixed cost of center expansion.

 ClearValue Lending works with STEM enrichment, mobile education, and children's activity franchise operators on SBA and equipment financing for startup and expansion.
-Apply at Find my match.
-Your file routes to one matched lender.
+Start at small business financing or apply at Find my match.
+Your file routes to the funding partners best matched to your file.

 Sources